 He lost 106 pounds in those three months.
 Stationary bike at 5 a.m.
 Two-a-day swims he taught himself.
 A diet built around survival, not nutrition.
 He read the same ASVAB study guide over and over because he could barely read at all.

-His first Hell Week ended in pneumonia and a stress-fractured kneecap.
+He shipped out, made it to BUD/S, and walked straight into one of the most punishing pipelines in the military.
+His first Hell Week ended in pneumonia and a fractured kneecap.
 He was rolled back.
-His second Hell Week, started 30 days later, ended again in injuries.
+His second ended again in injuries.
 He was rolled back again.
-By the time the third one started, he was wrapping his legs in casting tape and duct tape just to keep them in his boots.
+By the third, he was wrapping his legs in casting tape and duct tape just to keep them in his boots.

 "Duct tape became my best friend.
 It kept my ankles from collapsing on the runs."